eXist-db/eXide/docs/docs.md

 and is only available for queries that have been saved to the database.)
 To automatically submit a query as you edit it, select the "Live Preview" checkbox at the top of the query results window.

-eXide displays query results in groups of 10 (i.e., a query `1 to 100` would be split into 10 pages).
-Navigate through these results with the `<<` and `>>` icons at the top of the query results window.
+eXide displays query results 10 at a time (i.e., a query `1 to 100` would be split into 10 pages), or customize the number of results.
+Navigate through pages of results with the `<<` and `>>` icons at the top of the query results window.
 To see all results in a single screen, surround your query with an array constructor: `array { 1 to 100 }`.
+Use the "Copy to Clipboard" button to copy the current page's worth of results.

 When displaying query results, use the dropdown menu above the query results window to select a serialization method to apply to the results.
 The options available include all serialization options supported by eXist: Adaptive Output (eXide's default), JSON, Text, XML, HTML5, XHTML, XHTML5, MicroXML, and "Direct".
 In all but the last option, the selection overrides any serialization declarations in a query's prolog, and the results are displayed as plain text.
-The "Direct" option allows the serialization method to be set in the query, but the results are shown in the display window not as plain text but as the browser would render them assuming HTML.
+The final, "Direct" option allows the serialization method to be set in the query, but the results are shown in the display window not as plain text but as the browser would render them assuming HTML.